GED In Nebraska

 • Applicants cannot already hold a high school diploma and cannot be registered for any other school program.

-• GED testers are not required to first take the GED Ready® practice test (this doesn’t count for online testing) or attend a preparatory course.
+• GED testers are not required to first take the GED Ready practice test (this doesn’t count for online testing) or attend a preparatory course.

 If you fail a GED subtest, you’ll have to wait 30 days before you can take that subject test again after failing that subtest.
 When you’ve failed that subtest three times, there’ll be a 60-day wait period before you can retake that part.
 For the time being, though, this policy was adjusted (read more below).

-GED Prep Classes In Nebraska
+Nebraska GED Prep Classes

 You can prepare for the GED test by studying online.
 You can also choose a traditional GED prep class near you.
 Choose the city nearest to you to discover all the prep locations.